Venura-Wijenayake/Phantom_Key/README.md

 - Best run in a local dev environment on Windows
 - Currently a Python prototype (C# version planned)
-- Please Note the current heatmap is not accurate due to a delay in the way keys are captured.
-Addressed in next Version (Soon!)
+- ⚠️ Note: The current heatmap may occasionally miss fast keystrokes due to event timing delays in Python.
+This will be addressed in a future version.
 - Built by [@Venura-Wijenayake](https://github.com/Venura-Wijenayake)

 > _“We are Slow Loris.
 We are creatures of the night.
 We Branch.”_